SalvoTr/ExplosivePomegranateDeployment/README.md

 ### reinstall DB with IntelliJ
 go into your project folder.
+When you are in the folder explosivepomegranate/ then run

+mysql -u root -p library < src/main/resources/db/exposivePomegranate-db.sql

+in the IntelliJ Terminal / Terminal

-When you are in the folder explosivepomegranate/ then run mysql -u root -p exposivePomegranate-db < src/main/resources/db/exposivePomegranate-db.sql you will need to insert your mysql root password after you hit enter. then the database should be installed on your local environment. alternatively you can open the exposivePomegranate-db.sql file and just run it in the mysql interface
+you will need to insert your mysql root password after you hit enter. then the database should be installed on your local environment. alternatively you can open the exposivePomegranate-db.sql file and just run it in the mysql interface